enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 ## Conclusion

 The ship-go implementation is well-architected and correctly implements most of the SHIP specification.
 The initially identified "critical TLS vulnerability" is actually correct behavior per the specification.
-After comprehensive resource leak fixes (completed 2025-07-07), the implementation quality has improved from 7.5/10 to 8.0/10.
+After comprehensive resource leak fixes and recent improvements (connection limits and certificate expiration warnings implemented 2025-07-08), the implementation quality has improved from 7.5/10 to 8.0/10.

 The real priorities remaining are:

-1. **Resource protection** against DoS attacks (rate limiting)
+1. **Resource protection** against DoS attacks (message rate limiting - connection limits already implemented)
 2. **Interoperability testing** for spec deviations
 3. **Documentation** of implementation choices
 4. **Performance optimization** for production scale